DIYgod/RSSHub/.github/ISSUE_TEMPLATE/bug_report_en.md

 ### Self-deployed information

 <!--
-Delete this section if it occurs in [demo](https://rsshub.app) Please ensure you have deployed the [master branch](https://github.com/DIYgod/RSSHub/tree/master) of RSSHub -->
+Delete this section if you are using [RSSHub demo](https://rsshub.app).
+Please ensure you have deployed the [master branch](https://github.com/DIYgod/RSSHub/tree/master) of RSSHub.
+-->

 | Env                | Value         |